eparey/pesci/README.md

 ## Documentation

-Please see [the wiki](https://github.com/eparey/pesci/wiki) for a guide on how to use pesci including instructions and example code to format input files.
+Please see [the wiki](https://github.com/eparey/pesci/wiki) for a guide on how to use Pesci including example code to format input files and illustrated examples.

 ## Contacts
 - [Elise Parey](e.parey@ucl.ac.uk)